-Factors that increase your chance for pemphigus include:
+Factors that may increase your chance of pemphigus include:

 Pemphigus may occur over a small or large section of the skin.
 Itching and pain are common symptoms.
 Other symptoms will vary according to the type of pemphigus:

 Pemphigus foliaceus may cause:

 Paraneoplastic pemphigus may cause: